usri/aks-levelup/Kustomize/README-new.md

 ### Summary

 In this step you learned about isolating deployments in their own namespaces with Kustomize.
-You extended the base template by creating an overlay template with a different namesapce, UAT.
+You extended the base template by creating an overlay template with a different namespace, UAT.
 You also learned how to display and persist the customized template.
 You also deployed the customization directly to the cluster.

 ## Tutorial: Create production environment template, namespace and scale